katerynak/shopping_scraper/README.md

 > docker-compose up
 ```

-If you need to remove all the old images containers, and build new ones, start
-the app by running the script:
+If you need to rebuild old images, start the app by running the script:
 ```bash
 > ./run.sh
 ```